Interruption Marketing vs. Permission Marketing: Which Mix Works

-- Can damage relationships with customers.
+- It can damage relationships with customers.

-- Can be expensive and time-consuming.
+- It can be expensive and time-consuming.

 Permission Marketing Cons

-Interruption marketing often results in ineffective ads/messages that can be forgettable rather than meaningful.
+Disruption marketing often results in ineffective ads/messages that can be forgettable rather than meaningful.

 Intrusion marketing is less effective than permission marketing.
 Intrusion marketing can be annoying and overwhelming for potential customers.